LatentDream/Expresso/README.md

     - `alpah = ||PCxPV|| / ||ACxAB||` (lenght of the cross product)
 - Same for beta and gamma

+**Barycentric coord can also be use to create edge function to have "gradient" color on a triangle**

 ---

 # Camera